haxtheweb/WCFactory/README.md

 # Web Component Factory

 A factory that churns out web components, library agnostic with a unified development, testing, and build to production pipeline.
-We want to eliminate the barriers to web component adoption because as of Oct 23rd, 89.18% of all traffic can handle web components with *no polyfills*
+We want to eliminate the barriers to web component adoption because as of Oct 23rd, 89.18% of all traffic can handle web components with *no polyfills* See (End user support)(#endusersupport) for full details below.

 ## Install
 ```bash